MerginMaps/docs/src/howto/project/settingup_forms_settings.md

 ## Default value

-To have pre-populated values within the field (e.g. name of the surveyor, date/time of the survey, latitude and longitude of the feature):
+To have prepopulated values within the field (e.g. name of the surveyor, date/time of the survey, latitude and longitude of the feature):

 ![layout](./input_forms_defaults1.png)